multiversx/mx-presentations-sfbw-2019/README.md

 Writing and deploying a SmartContract to the Workshop Testnet is part of today's Workshop.
 To get started, you will need an IDE.
 Elrond has developed the Elrond IDE, an extension for Visual Studio Code which makes it easy to write your SmartContracts, execute them, test them and deploy them.

-Please follow the instructions below to install the IDE:
+Please follow the instructions below to install and prepare the IDE.

-1. If you don't have Visual Studio Code already, download and install it from here: https://code.visualstudio.com/download
+### Visual Studio Code

-1. Download the Elrond IDE extension for Visual Studio Code, packaged as a VSIX file, from https://github.com/ElrondNetwork/vscode-elrond-c/releases/latest.
+If you don't have Visual Studio Code already, download and install it from here: https://code.visualstudio.com/download.
+Next, download the Elrond IDE extension for Visual Studio Code, packaged as a VSIX file, from https://github.com/ElrondNetwork/vscode-elrond-c/releases/latest.
 From the list of Assets, choose the first: `vscode-elrond-ide-0.N.N.vsix`.

+### The Elrond IDE extension

 Next we'll install the Elrond IDE extension:
 1. Open Visual Studio Code.